Girls basketball: Lisbon’s Giana Russo ready to play until she can’t after injures

 This past fall, Russo re-aggravated her ACL injury and said she had a new tear in her ACL and a cracked bone in her kneecap.
 Russo had an MRI and a CT scan and decided to push on and “play until I can’t play.”

-This winter, Lisbon does not have many players.
-Nine, in fact.
+The Lisbon basketball team does not have many players this winter.
+Only nine, in fact.
 Sautter will have to find a way to not over-work Russo in the beginning, but through the first few practices she hasn’t shown any signs of injury.

 “You could tell in our first practice she was a little hesitant, then the next day she was good to go,” Sautter said.
 “It took her a day. … At our scrimmages last week she had a move at halfcourt where she had a defender on her and she went behind the back and spun and the defender didn’t know where she went.
 You could see, finally, that she had no hesitation.
 She actually saved a ball and went into the bleachers, but she was fine.”